 In 2019, he was approached by writer-producers Meg Leonard and Nick Moorcroft about making his life story into a feature film.

 Levi is an incredibly entertaining and charismatic motivational keynote speaker who is passionate about giving back to the community and inspiring young people in the UK.
 He has visited hundreds of schools, universities and prisons, sharing his story and encouraging young people from all walks of life to believe in themselves.
 He is also asked to talk at events during Black History Month.
 Levi is also a proud long-time ambassador of The Prince’s Trust.

 Levi has written six cookbooks, all of which focus on exciting, colourful and unexpected recipes with a big emphasis on Caribbean flavours and spice:

-Levi has also published a business book entitled You Can Get It If You Really Want (Mitchell Beazley, 2011), which charts his success and provides tips on how to get ahead in business.
+In 2011, Levi also published a business book titled You Can Get It If You Really Want: Start Your Business, Transform Your Life, which charts his success and provides inspirational tips on how to get ahead in business.

 Social network and links